xybbbbb/generative-ai-product-analytics/docs/part0-competitive-landscape.md

 - Use it
 - Like it
 - Consider it important
-- Are willing to pay for it
+- Are willing to pay

 Therefore, feature comparisons alone cannot establish competitive advantage.